-The C. Raymond Grandy Memorial Scholarship is awarded to the best cadet entering Second Year at RMC as determined by academic standing, leadership potential, and overall performance in the First Year.
-(Fall)
+The C. Raymond Grandy Memorial Scholarship is awarded to the best naval or officer cadet entering second year at RMC as determined by academic standing, leadership potential, and overall performance in the first year.

 The Queen's University Challenge Shield